godotengine/godot-docs/classes/class_particlesmaterial.rst

 | *Getter* | get_emission_normal_texture()      |
 +----------+------------------------------------+

 Particle velocity and rotation will be set by sampling this texture at the same point as the :ref:`emission_point_texture<class_ParticlesMaterial_property_emission_point_texture>`.
-Used only in ``EMISSION_SHAPE_DIRECTED``.
+Used only in :ref:`EMISSION_SHAPE_DIRECTED_POINTS<class_ParticlesMaterial_constant_EMISSION_SHAPE_DIRECTED_POINTS>`.
 Can be created automatically from mesh or node by selecting "Create Emission Points from Mesh/Node" under the "Particles" tool in the toolbar.

 .. _class_ParticlesMaterial_property_emission_point_count: